-The material you choose for your home’s attic is just one part of the decisions you need to make.
+The material you choose for your home’s attic or exterior walls is just one part of the decisions you need to make.
 Another is the style of that insulation.
 One of the most common styles of insulation is batt insulation.

 What is it?